Skip to main content

 • How that information needs to be provided (e.g. Statement about the payments, Payment Summary, etc.)

-Any outstanding salary or wages, paid leave taken, allowances, overtime, bonuses and commissions, or directors’ fees that were payable upon death of the employee but not paid to the employee before death and are not ETPs should be completed manually outside of MicrOpay.
-Depending on the instructions from the estate the payments are made to either the estate of the deceased employee or the person entitled to the money under instruction from the correct authority.
-These amounts must not be shown on the deceased employee's STP update to the ATO; however these amounts will need to be included in your BAS reporting.
+Any outstanding salary or wages, paid leave taken, allowances, overtime, bonuses and commissions, or directors’ fees that were payable upon the death of the employee but not paid to the employee before death and are not ETPs, should be completed manually outside of MicrOpay.
+Depending on the instructions from the estate, the payments are made to either the estate of the deceased employee or the person entitled to the money under instructions from the correct authority.
+These amounts must not be reported to the ATO for the deceased employee via STP; however, these amounts will need to be included in your BAS reporting.

 1. Go to Payroll, Transactions, Processing, Terminations.